Aveglia/vAMPirus/helpmeoutsome.md

                 [-        ] process > Report_AmynoType                    [100%] 1 of 1 ✔

 The Analyze option allows vAMPirus to know that you plan to analyze your data with the given parameters either within the launch command or sourced from the configuration file.
 On its own, "--Analyze" will run all read processing operations, generate ASVs, ASV counts files/matrices, ASV phylogeny, ASV taxonomy assignment, generate AminoTypes, AminoType counts/matrices, AminoType phylogeny, AminoType taxonomy assignment and EMBOSS analyses. vAMPirus will also produce final reports for ASV and AminoType analyses.

-        To generate ncASVs (nucleotide clustered ASVs) or pcASVs (protein clustered ASVs) and run all subsequent analyses with them (phylogeny, taxonomy assignment, stats), you would just need to add the "--ncASV" and "--pcASV" options like so:
+To generate ncASVs (nucleotide clustered ASVs) or pcASVs (protein clustered ASVs) and run all subsequent analyses including stats with them (phylogeny, taxonomy assignment), you would just need to add the "--ncASV" and "--pcASV" options like so:

-        `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --ncASV --pcASV --stats run`
+        nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --ncASV --pcASV --stats run

 Here is what the Nextflow output would look like for this launch command:

                 executor >  local (8)
                 [-        ] process > Build_database                      [  0%] 0 of 1